Optometrist Vs. Ophthalmologist: Choosing Eye Doctor in Fresno

 Optometrist Vs Ophthalmologist

-Fresno, CA, is a city of the lively arts scene and fine state university.
+Fresno, CA, is a city with a lively arts scene and a fine state university.
 Residents of one of the most affordable cities in America enjoy the easy-going vibe of this place.
-At InSight Vision Center, we take pride in providing all types of eye treatments, including cataracts, eye surgery, LASIK, glaucoma and others, to the people of Fresno, CA, since 1974.
+At InSight Vision Center, we take pride in providing all types of eye treatments, including cataracts, eye surgery, LASIK, glaucoma, and others, to the people of Fresno, CA, since 1974.

 We have the most experienced and incredible team of eye doctors in Fresno.
-And our eye care professionals provide the best quality treatment with compassion and care in our state-of-the-art eye clinics in the city.
+Our eye care professionals provide the best quality treatment with compassion and care in our state-of-the-art eye clinics in the city.

 At InSight Vision Centre, you can get treatment from the best ophthalmologists and optometrists.
 But what is the difference between ophthalmologists and optometrists?
 And how do you know which one is right for you?
 Let’s understand this in detail in the upcoming sections of this post.